adamzukerman/harmony_experimentation/roadmap.md

 ## Ideas for Next Steps
 * Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
-* clean up comments
 * Add a trail for note2
-* Make the yaxis limits adapt to maximum values as they come
+* Set y-axis ticks to show octaves

 ## Bigger Ideas
 * Make a GUI with slider that controls sine waves